zedrex/algosketch/README.md

 Press left mouse button on any cell to start BFS from there.

-### NOTE: The current files requires the installation of SFML library and a linux machine to run.
+### NOTE: The current demo files requires the installation of SFML library and a linux machine to run.